dharmab/wartools.net/src/articles/glue.md

 ## Resin Miniatures

-_Anything that comes out of an SLA 3D printer or resin mold, e.g. Trench Crusader Kickstarter miniatures, Forge World, many smaller miniature printers..._
+_Anything that comes out of an SLA 3D printer or resin mold, e.g. Trench Crusade Kickstarter miniatures, Forge World, many smaller miniature printers..._

 Resin miniatures (such as those printed on SLA 3D printers or cast from resin molds) are not chemically compatible with plastic cement. **Use superglue.**